ns408/practice_python/projects/README.md

 ### Activate Models

-Include our app in the overall project.
+Include our app in the overall project by editing `learning_log/settings.py`

-`learning_log/settings.py`
+#### Modify the database so it can store information related to the model Topic.

+Create the migration

+`python manage.py makemigrations learning_logs`

+Apply the migration

+`python manage.py migrate`